drelich/rodent/README.md

 The print volume is expected t be about 235x235x260 (possibly 280 on the Z axis, not sure how it plays out yet), using the heated bed from my old Ender 3, 300 mm smooth rods (10 mm diameter), LM10UU bearings.
 For the Y axis, I am using old MGN12 linear rails @ 300mm length.
 The extra travel will be used for tool head swaps and nozzle cleaning.
 The X axis is handled by an old MGN12 linear rail, that's about 270 mm long.

 Screenshots from my Fusion 360 files:
+1. Z-axis rear (simple enough, I did have to keep in mind the 2020 profile offset caused by the A/B motor mounts)
 ![Z-axis_rear](images/Z-axis_rear.png "Z-axis rear")
+2. Z-axis for the sides - modeled left side but right side is easily done by just mirroring the STL files by X axis in your slicer
 ![Z-axis_sides](images/Z-axis_sides.png "Z-axis for the sides - modeled left side but right side is easily done by just mirroring the STL files by X axis in your slicer")